dave4097/messaging-app/readme.md

 Note, you will need a local instance of Redis running on port 6379.

-Go to the messaging module and run:
+Run:

 > mvn spring-boot:run

 To start multiple instances on different ports run:

-> mvn -Dserver.port=8081 spring-boot:run
+> mvn -Dserver.port=8081 spring-boot:run (or mvn -D"server.port"=8081 spring-boot:run)

 ### Multi-Instance Deployment Using Docker